richmahn/en_tn/gen/front/intro.md

 #### What is the difference between "people," "peoples," and "people groups"? ####

 The word "people" refers to all the individuals who belong to a group, such as "the people of Israel."
 The word "peoples" (used in the ULB) refers to groups that speak the same languages, have the same customs, and worship the same gods, such as the peoples of Edom, Moab, and Ammon.
-The expression "people groups" (used in the UDB) is equivalent to "peoples" in the ULB.
+The expression "people groups" (used in the UDB) means the same thing as "peoples" in the ULB.
 The translator should use the most equivalent term that is common in the project language.

 #### What is the relationship between individuals and peoples that have similar names? ####

-Many individually named persons in Genesis eventually had large numbers of descendants who were called after their ancestor's name.
-For example, Cush was the name of such an individual, but it also became the name of the nation that his descendants formed (the Cushites), as well as the name of the region in which they lived.
-If possible, when translating these names, the translator should make a strong resemblance between them, as, for example, "Cush" and "Cushite" or "Moab" and "Moabite."
-Otherwise, the translator may say, "the descendants of Cush."
+Many individuals in Genesis eventually had large numbers of descendants who were called after their ancestor's name.
+For example, Cush was the name of an individual.
+But, "Cush" also became the name of nation that his descendants formed.
+They were called "Cushites."
+If possible, when translating these names, the translator should make the individual's name and the nation's name similar.
+For example, "Cush" and "Cushite" or "Moab" and "Moabite."
+Otherwise, the translator may say, "the descendants of Cush" or "the descendants of Moab."

 #### What does the phrase "to this day" mean? ####